-Who will set us free?
+Observations: Who will set us free?

-In Paul's letter to the Romans he casts an ironclad argument in legal terms.
+In Paul's letter to the Romans he presents compelling argument.
 There is no doubt.
 Mankind is a prisoner to self-will through our rejection of truth.

 "For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men who suppress the truth in unrighteousness, because that which is known about God is evident within them; for God made it evident to them.